willshpt/ME433.Kitchen/recipes/MushroomPork.md

 Put your name or github username somewhere
 -->

-A typical Chinese dish using the technology of fired!
+A typical Chinese homemade dish using fired!
+(Although I do a really bad work for this dish)

 ### Ingredients
 - 200g fresh mushrooms